Your Dog Should Do This 30-Day Training Challenge

-1. The crate is their happy place
+The crate is their happy place.

-To crate or not to crate is a question that many a new dog owner ponders.
-Try to see it more as a cozy den than a panic room.
-If your dog is a rescue, it likely found refuge in a compact, sheltered space on the streets and a crate will have a similar vibe.
-The point is, you want your dog to love their crate, and there are a few ways to make that happen.
+“To crate or not to crate” is a question that many new dog parents ponder.
+Try to see your pup’s crate more as a cozy den than a panic room.
+If your dog is a rescue, it likely found refuge in a compact, sheltered space at some point in their past life, and they might associate it with trauma.
+You want your dog to love their crate, and there are a few ways to make that happen.
 From day one, randomly toss treats and toys into the crate and watch as your pup goes fishing for them.
-Do the same with bones and food-stuffed toys to encourage them to stay awhile.
+Do the same with bones and food-stuffed toys to encourage them to stay a while.
 In time, they will associate the crate with good things.

-2. They must sit up and take notice
+They must sit up and take notice.

 Even if you have a fenced-in yard, keep your pup on a leash so they grasp that it’s potty time, not playtime.
 And seek out the same spot because dogs are associative learners and will take the cue that it’s time to pee.
 Finally, when your dog gets it and ‘goes’ celebrate the breakthrough with a hearty “Good dog!” and keep the treats comin’.

-4. Flex their brain and brawn
+Flex their brain and brawn.

 Just like being attached at the hip to a new partner can sow the seeds of codependency, spending 24/7 with your dog can lead to separation anxiety.
-As much as it pains your pup (read: you) start by leaving them alone to take out the trash or grab the mail, gradually increasing your absences by longer increments of time.
+As much as it pains your pup (read: you), start by leaving them alone to take out the trash or grab the mail, gradually increasing your absences by longer increments of time.
 It can be jarring for puppies in particular to transition from living with littermates to being a solo pet, but baby steps will shore up their independence.

 Boundaries, right?
-But if they end up sleeping in bed, that’s cool too.
+But if they end up sleeping in bed, that’s cool, too.